 There’s nothing worse than trying to relax among the clutter.
 I find that it’s impossible to settle down for yoga if I’m in a messy space.
-That’s why I always make sure to keep my yoga area clear from general clutter.
-I practice in my living room where there’s plenty of room to stretch out, and things are easily maneuvered to allow for extra movement.
+That’s why I always make sure to keep my yoga area clear of general clutter.
+I practice in my living room where there’s plenty of room to stretch out, and things are easily manoeuvred to allow for extra movement.
 I don’t have a designated space with chakra candles and incense burning.
 But I make do with what I do have by ensuring it’s mostly clutter-free and ready for practice when the time comes.

 Follow YouTube creators or online classes with ready-made material.